Viktor Frankl: Man's Search for Meaning

-While head of the Neurological Department at the general Polyclinic Hospital, Frankl wrote Man’s Search for Meaning over a nine-day period.
+While head of the Neurological Department at the general Polyclinic Hospital, Frankl wrote Man's Search for Meaning over a nine-day period.
 The book, originally titled A Psychologist Experiences the Concentration Camp, was released in German in 1946.
 The English translation of Man's Search for Meaning was published in 1959, and became an international bestseller.
-Frankl saw this success as a symptom of the "mass neurosis of modern times" since the title promised to deal with the question of life's meaningfulness.
+Frankl saw this success as a symptom of the "mass neurosis of modern times," since the title promised to deal with the question of life's meaningfulness.
 Millions of copies were sold in dozens of languages.
-In a 1991 survey conducted for the Library of Congress and the Book of the Month Club, Man's Search for Meaning was named one of the ten most influential books in the US.
+In a 1991 survey conducted for the Library of Congress and the Book of the Month Club, Man's Search for Meaning was named one of the ten most influential books in the US.“There is much wisdom in the words of Nietzsche: “He who has a why to live for can bear almost any how.”
+I can see in these words a motto which holds true for any psychotherapy.
+In the Nazi concentration camps, one could have witnessed that those who knew that there was a task waiting for them to fulfill were most apt to survive.”

 Logotherapy and existential analysis

 Frankl developed logotherapy and existential analysis, which are based on philosophical and psychological concepts, particularly the desire to find a meaning in life and free will.
 Frankl identified three main ways of realizing meaning in life: by making a difference in the world, by having particular experiences, or by adopting particular attitudes.

 The primary techniques offered by logotherapy and existential analysis are: